Asa Gray Garden

 The legacy of botanist Asa Gray (1810 – 1888), the garden’s namesake,

 is celebrated through a diverse mix of species native to either East Asia or Eastern North America.
-While working with herbarium specimens, Gray discovered the striking similarities between American and Asian plant species and used his research to advance the hypothesis that these species descended from common ancestors.
+While working with herbarium specimens, Gray discovered the striking similarities between American and Asian plant species and used his research to hypothesize that these species descended from common ancestors.
 Several specific pairings within the garden now pay tribute to the “Father of American Botany.”

 VISIT ASA GRAY GARDEN

 Asa Gray Garden is located just inside the Cemetery Entrance on Lawn Avenue.
 Designated visitor parking on Lawn Avenue makes Asa Gray Garden a perfect place to start every visit to the Cemetery.

 Until you can visit in person, explore Asa Gray Garden virtually.

 Mount Auburn President & CEO Dave Barnett and Landscape Architect Ricardo Austrich discuss the 2018 renovation of Asa Gray Garden with host Jennifer Jewell on her podcast Cultivating Place.

 Comments are closed.